On these pages are pictures of old BBC radio equipment

 notes about Radio Sport through the 60s and into the 70s.

-photos.
-Much changed through the years, the area was finally taken out of
+and memories.
+Much changed through the years, the area was finally taken out

-Three samples of the Type D. A mono version for news and current affairs (3E)
+Three samples of the Type D. Mono versions for news and current affairs (3E

 Robert Smith describes the equipment used by BBC Local Radio stations.
 There